hair loss treatment scalp health ohio

 What Hair Loss Treatments are Available?

 Today more than ever there are many different hair replacement and hair restoration options for men and women.
-They range from non-surgical hair replacement for men to Platelet Rich Plasma (PRP) Hair Therapy, as well as amazing wigs for children with hair loss or who may be suffering from Trichotillomania.
+They range from non-surgical hair replacement for men to Platelet Rich Hair (EPT) Hair Therapy, as well as amazing wigs for children with hair loss or who may be suffering from Trichotillomania.
 If you are one of the many men and women with thinning hair and are looking for a solution, we encourage you to let us help you.
 We have proven and effective hair replacement and hair restoration solutions that can make you love your hair again.

 Are you ready to do something about your hair loss?
 Give us a call today and schedule a free, no-obligation hair loss consultation.
 Call 419-922-9300 now to get started on your journey to great looking hair and amazing self-confidence.